freenandes/prez/list/docs_design.md

 -->

 <!--
+We talked with people and experts to understand their needs.

 We did experiments a bunch of testing with navigation.

 For example, this top navigation (horizontal) + side navigation (vertical) was disapproved.